roaked/roaked.github.io/content/docs/1design/4mcomp/_index.md

 ## 1 Mathematical Background

+{{< hint tip >}}
+If you wish to skip the theoretical and implementation details, and would like to know my thoughts on attempting to code a finite element method software or alternatively develop a SDK for existing SW, [please click here to jump to the summarized findings Ch.
+4 - My Considerations](https://ricardochin.com/docs/1design/4mcomp/#4-my-considerations).{{< /hint >}}

 ### 1.1.
 Partial Differential Equations (PDEs)

 In engineering and physics, problems are often described by partial differential equations (PDEs).
 The "strong form" refers to the original differential equation that must hold exactly throughout the domain, including both the governing equation and the boundary conditions.